 to assess eligibility and credibility for the services, products and facilities we offer;

-to implement any contracts we have entered into with you;
+to implement any contracts, we have entered with you;

 to conduct credit searches with credit reference agencies in order to provide credit facilities and, where necessary, for fraud prevention and debt recovery;